-All nurse aide IIs, as defined in Rule .0403(b) of this Section regardless of working title, employed or assigned in a service agency or facility for the purpose of providing nursing care activities shall be listed on the Board of Nursing Nurse Aide II Registry and shall meet the following requirements:
+All nurse aide IIs employed or assigned in a service agency or facility for the purpose of providing nursing care activities shall be listed on the Board of Nursing Nurse Aide II Registry and shall meet the following requirements:

 - 1. Successful completion of a Board-approved nurse aide II course or its Board-approved equivalent; - 2.
 High School or High School Equivalency Diploma; - 3.
-Current listing as a nurse aide I on the DHSR Nurse Aide I Registry with no substantiated findings of abuse, neglect, exploitation, mistreatment, diversion of drugs, fraud, or misappropriation of client or employing facility property as recorded on the DHSR Nurse Aide I Registry or on the NC Health Care Personnel Registry; and

-4. Submission and approval of an application to the Board for placement on the Board of Nursing Nurse Aide II Registry prior to working as a nurse aide II.
+Current listing as a nurse aide I on the DHSR Nurse Aide I Registry with no substantiated findings of abuse, neglect, exploitation, mistreatment, diversion of drugs, fraud, or misappropriation of client or employing facility property as recorded on the DHSR Nurse Aide I Registry or on the NC Health Care Personnel Registry; and - 4.
+Submission and approval of an application to the Board for placement on the Board of Nursing Nurse Aide II Registry prior to working as a nurse aide II. - 5.
+For a Registered Nurse or Licensed Practical Nurse nursing student, you must submit an application within 30 business days following completion of course work equivalent to Nurse Aide II requirements.